 Ed.
-Note: Tyke T is an independent Memphis hip hop artist who hit Billboard charts earlier this year with his sophomore EP The Prelude, which was released on his own label.
-He’s performing tonight (Friday, Nov.
-24) at the Poetry v.
-Hip Hop show at Azul Tequila Bar.
-Get out and support local artists – advanced tickets are $10-$15 – but go up to $20 at the door tonight.
+Note: Tyke T is an independent Memphis hip hop artist who hit Billboard charts in 2017 with his sophomore EP The Prelude, which was released on his own label.

 Cat Evans talks with Tyke T about his motivations, music, and goals in this interview.

 I had the chance recently to sit down for coffee with local artist and independent music label owner Tyke T. I expected to see the man I’ve seen on stage multiple times, wearing a Tyke T branded hat and a t-shirt with the word “Driven” across the chest.

 Instead, he walked in wearing a buttoned-up cardigan that I’m pretty sure my Grandpa used to have hanging in his closet.
 Tyke T looked like a regular guy who’d just gotten off work.
 After cracking a few jokes about his Grandpa wear, we started talking about Tyke’s music and his label.
 I was quickly reminded that this artist is far from a regular guy.

 Cat: Who is Tyke T?